Are you on Twitter?

 My therapist taught me that before I spoke to an audience of thousands or millions, my first audience should be myself. – Morgan Jerkins

 And about the external work, again I am no expert here but I think it begins with ceasing our silence when we see racism.
-Michael Harriott wrote “…silence in the presence of injustice is as bad as injustice itself.
+Michael Harriot wrote “…silence in the presence of injustice is as bad as injustice itself.
 White people who are quiet about racism might not plant the seed, but their silence is sunlight.”

 When I rush to put the divider down at the grocery store, my intent is straightforward: I don’t want to accidentally pay for someone else’s items (the budget is tight) and I don’t want to add stress to the cashier’s job.